DylanH28/DylanH28/README.md

 - 👋 Hi, I’m @cdylanhill
-- 👀 I’m interested in cybersecurity.
+- 👀 I’m interested in cybersecurity, but I have experience in computer science and web development as well.
 - 🌱 I’m currently attending WGU to get my bachelor of science in cybersecurity and information assurance.
 - 📫 Feel free to reach out to me at cdylanhill@gmail.com